0cjs/sedoc/git/rebase.md

 `--ours/--theirs' cannot be used with switching branches`.
 (For more details, see the message from Jeff King in [git checkout --theirs fails][co-theirs-fails].

+#### Git rebase and ours/theirs diffs

+During `git rebase`, HEAD is the head commit on the branch onto which you are rebasing and REBASE_HEAD is the current commit on the branch you are moving on to HEAD.
+If you are using `diff3` conflictstyle, you can see just the (sometimes much smaller) diff between the two branches, without the parent, using:

+    git diff HEAD REBASE_HEAD -- [file]

 Using --onto